Mimis Papaioannou: Early career

-At the age of 15 he joined Nea Genea and played in the team's offense.
-His reputation and his abilities quickly spread across the capital of the prefecture and the officials of Veria.
-Thus in 1959, the 17-year-old Papaioannou was eventually transferred to them.
-That period the manager of PAOK, Žarko Mihajlović selected him, alongside other youngsters from Northern Greece who weren't in contract with the club, to represent the club's academy in Viareggio's youth tournament.
-His appearances for the "Queen of North" attracted the interest of the big clubs of Thessaloniki, but also of the then manager of AEK Athens, Tryfon Tzanetis.
-The offers of the clubs of Thessaloniki did not meet the requirements of Veria with his transfer to PAOK failing for a difference of 20,000 drachmas.
-In 1961, Tzanetis suggested and persuaded the president of AEK, Nikos Goumas to offer 175,000 drachmas to the team and 25,000 drachmas to the 19-year-old player for his transfer to their club.
-The young striker of refugee origin was hesitant, as on the one hand there was his sporting sympathy for the Northern Greece, PAOK and the neighboring move to Thessaloniki, while on the other hand there was the greater name of AEK Athens and the money he was offered were more than an immediate need for his family, with prerequisite his move to the distant Athens.
-Eventually after the advice of the president of Veria, Kostas Vorgiatzidis, Papaioannou chose the club of Athens.
+At the age of 15 he joined Nea Genea Nikomideia and competed in their offense.
+Word of his talent quickly spread across the capital of the prefecture and the officials of Veria.
+As a result, in 1959, the 17-year-old Papaioannou was eventually transferred to them.
+That period the manager of PAOK, Žarko Mihajlović selected him, alongside other youngsters from Northern Greece who weren't under contract with the club, to represent PAOK's academy at the Viareggio youth tournament.
+His appearances for the "Queen of North" attracted the interest of the major clubs of Thessaloniki, but also of the then manager of AEK Athens, Tryfon Tzanetis.
+The offers of the clubs of Thessaloniki failed to meet the demands of Veria with his transfer to PAOK collapsing over a difference of 20,000 drachmas.
+In 1962, Tzanetis suggested and persuaded the president of AEK, Nikos Goumas to offer 175,000 drachmas to the team and 25,000 drachmas to the 19-year-old player for his transfer to their club.
+The young striker of refugee origin was hesitant.
+On one hand there was his sporting sympathy for the Northern Greece, PAOK and the neighboring move to Thessaloniki, while on the other AEK Athens offered greater prestige and significantly more money, which was important for his family, despite requiring a move to the distant Athens.
+Eventually, after the advice of the president of Veria, Kostas Vorgiatzidis, Papaioannou chose the club of Athens.